Close Search

 Caribbean Youth Fellowship II Programme

-The Caribbean Youth Fellowship, funded by the International Republican Institute (IRI), is a comprehensive 16-week programme designed to empower and prepare young leaders for effective leadership roles.
-The programme focuses on key areas such as policy development and advocacy, governance structures and analysis, and community engagement initiatives.
-The unique approach includes facilitated seminars, workshops, guided discussions, learning-by-doing creative activities, field trips, and awareness campaigns/public debates.
+The Caribbean Youth Fellowship, funded by the International Republican Institute (IRI), is designed to empower and prepare young leaders for effective leadership roles.
+The 16-week programme focused on key areas such as policy development and advocacy, governance structures and analysis, and community engagement initiatives.
+The unique approach included facilitated seminars, workshops, guided discussions, learning-by-doing creative activities, field trips, and awareness campaigns/public debates.

 • Equip youth with the hard and soft skills to be effective leaders and implement community engagement/initiatives.